CybercentreCanada/assemblyline4_docs/docs/installation/appliance_docker.md

 # Docker appliance installation

-This is the documentation for an appliance instance of the Assemblyline platform suited for very small single machine only deployment.
+This is the documentation for an appliance instance of the Assemblyline platform suited for very small single machine deployment.

 ## Setup requirements